-Tucked around a far corner of the upper level in the Galleria degli Argenti (The Silver Museum) of the Palazzo Pitti in Florence is an important collection of contemporary jewelry.
+Tucked around a far corner of the upper level in the Treasury of the Grand Dukes (formerly known as the Galleria degli Argenti – The Silver Museum) of the Palazzo Pitti in Florence is an important collection of contemporary jewelry.
 I take my jewelry design students there every term to see this varied collection in 3 rooms, along with the antique collection of Medici treasures.
 If timing is lucky there is usually a very well-curated temporary exhibition on the ground floor such as the current The Kremlin Treasury (through September 11, 2011), or recent exhibitions such as Vinum Nostrum, and retrospectives of Italian jewelers Bruno Martinazzi and Fausto Maria Franchi.
 The contemporary collection includes works by these and others such as Jacqueline Ryan, Giovanni Corvaja, Stefano Marchetti, and many more.
 (See my previous blog on Stefano Marchetti in Vicenza.)
 On the ground floor, be sure not to miss the amazingly intricate and curious turned ivory vase collection; these German-Italian follies are perhaps my favorite part of this museum collection.
 Also of note are the miniature mosaics in the jewelry section.

 The Galleria degli Argenti is located in the Summer Apartments on the ground floor and on the mezzanine floor of the Pitti Palace.
 The Granduke Ferdinando I made these rooms decorated in 1635, on the occasion of his wedding with Vittoria della Rovere.